 The Graduate School requires 30 credit-hours of graduate-level coursework to complete a Ph.D.
 This includes classes, seminar courses, research and dissertation hours.
 The Graduate School policy is that students must receive a minimum grade of B- or higher to receive credit towards fulfilling degree requirements.
-EEB's policy is that students are required to fulfill the following coursework and training requirements, consisting of a minimum of six courses supplemented with research credits (many students opt to take additional courses): Core Course Options
+PB's policy is that students are required to fulfill the following coursework.
+This is the minimum required coursework required by Plant Biology.
+However, depending on your research and previous experience, you and/or your committee may decide you need to take additional courses: Core-Course-Options

-EEB 389D - Subjects & Skills in Biological Sciences
+PB 389D - Subjects & Skills in Biological Sciences

-This core course is required for all EEB graduate students during the fall semester of the student's first year.
-First-year EEB graduate students attend this course together with the first-year graduate students from the PB Graduate Program.
+This core course is required for all PB graduate students during the fall semester of the student's first year.
+First-year PB graduate students attend this course together with the first-year graduate students from the EEB graduate program.